mr-superonion/xlens/examples/hsc_dm/ipmu_gw/ipmu_gw.md

 ```shell
 /work/xiangchong.li/work/hsc_s23b_sim/sim_cosmos/simulation
 ```
+One can `cd` into the directory and run the following commands in this file.

 If you wish to not using existing butler, you can setup LSST DM butler using the skymaps defined in [here](./skymap.py), with the following command